catalyzeio/paas-onboarding-docs/deploying_your_first_app/define_services.md

 > — Frank Lloyd Wright

-Each of the software components that make up your application stack are called **services**.
-So the webapp, database are all called services in Catalyze.
+Each component of your application, be it cache, code or database is defined as a **service** in the Catalyze dashboard.
+Each environment is then made up of a set of **services**.